Atchaya-codes/music-generation-lstm/README.md

 - 🧠 Trains an LSTM neural network to predict the next note
 - 🎼 Generates new music by sampling predictions
 - 🔊 Saves the output as a playable MIDI file
--🎵 This notebook uses input MIDI files from  Kaggle dataset-http://www.piano-midi.de.
+-🎵 This notebook uses input MIDI files from  Kaggle dataset https://www.piano-midi.de/